 Ventilation Requirements for Integrated Appliances

-It may not be the first thing that comes to mind when thinking about integrated appliances but the right ventilation can be the difference between an appliance lasting 10 years and an appliance lasting 10 days.
+It may not be the first thing that comes to mind when thinking about integrated appliances.
+However, thinking about the ventilation requirements for integrated appliances and finding the right ventilation can be the difference between an appliance lasting 10 years or 10 days.
 Appliances such as ovens, fridges, freezers and even microwaves all require a sufficient amount of ventilation.
-This blog is designed to act as a guide and will focus on a certain model of appliance from each of these areas, so it is important to check your installation guide for the particular brand and model of appliance that you have.

-In the case of the Liebherr ICUS 3314 fridge freezer, a gap that is a minimum of 200cm squared is required in the front base of the cabinet to allow air in from the front.
-A second gap of a minimum of 500mmx40mm is required in the back of the carcass panel that the appliance is sitting on (if it is not sitting on the floor), and a third gap of minimum 500mmx40mm is required at the back of the top piece of carcass for the air to flow out.
+In the case of the Liebherr ICUS 3314, the fridge freezer ventilator gap must be of a minimum of 200cm squared in the front base of the cabinet to allow air in from the front.
+The second gap of a minimum of 500mmx40mm goes in the back of the carcass panel that the appliance is sitting on (if it is not sitting on the floor), and the third gap of a minimum of 500mmx40mm needs to go at the back of the top piece of the carcass for the air to flow out.

-Although you will not see the second and third of these gaps, often the first is visible, it is important to realize that an integrated fridge freezer needs this air ventilation and so often installers and designers will fit a mesh panel over this gap, to allow air in but restrict objects.
+Although you will not see the second and third of these gaps, often the first is visible.
+It is important to realise that an integrated fridge freezer needs this air ventilation.
+Often, when fitting an integrated fridge freezer, installers will fit a mesh panel over the fridge freezer ventilator gap, to allow air in but restrict objects.

-Many integrated microwaves, especially those designed to go in tower units will have more than just a microwave function.
-Many are combination ovens, with other functions such as steam or fan ovens as well, and for this reason require much of the same ventilation as integrated ovens.
+Many integrated microwaves, especially those that go in tower units, will have more than just a microwave function.
+Many are combination ovens, with other functions such as steam or fan ovens as well.
+For this reason, they require much of the same ventilation as integrated ovens.